Iceland On A Budget: How To Have A Cheap Iceland Holiday

 We usually hire a car wherever we go because we like the flexibility it gives us, especially with the kids.
 It’s also a much cheaper way to get around than booking tours to go everywhere or relying on taxis.
 You just need to make sure you read up on hiring a car in Iceland so you are prepared.

-There are many articles about hiring a 4×4.
-We hired one because we weren’t sure what the weather was going to be like at the end of October.
-The weather in Iceland can be very variable, but it was absolutely fine and we could have saved ourselves about £200 on the rental if we had hired a 2 wheel drive.
-The roads are excellent, but during the Iceland winter, it’s better to be safe than sorry, especially if you’re not used to driving in wintry conditions.
+We hired a 4WD because we weren’t sure what the weather was going to be like at the end of October.
+The weather in Iceland can be very variable, but it was absolutely fine whilst we were there, and we could have saved ourselves about £200 on the rental if we had hired a 2 wheel drive.
+The roads are excellent, but during the Iceland winter it’s better to be safe than sorry, especially if you’re not used to driving in wintry conditions.

 9. Avoid the Blue Lagoon

-We also loved visiting the municipal pools.
+We also loved visiting some of Iceland’s many municipal pools.
 You’ll find clean facilities and warm swimming pools with hot tubs galore.
 Everything is heated geothermally and they’re a very social place to hang out with locals.
 Our favourites were Laugardalslaug in Reykjavik and Hvolsvollur Sundlaugar.
-We paid £6 per adult and the kids were free.
+We paid £6 per adult and the kids were free – a great low cost activity in Iceland.

 10. Visit all the Free Sights in Iceland

-The best thing about Iceland is that all of its natural wonders are absolutely free to visit.
+One of the best things about Iceland is that all of its natural wonders are absolutely free to visit.
 I can’t think of anywhere else where you can spend the entire day sightseeing without spending any money.
 Whether you’re visiting waterfalls, black sand beaches or geysers, there’s so much variety and so much that the whole family will enjoy – even if they do get a bit wet at the waterfalls!

-We hope this has given you some food for thought.
-Iceland is an incredible country, so don’t be put off by the rumour that it’s really expensive!
+We hope this article on how to have a cheap Iceland holiday has given you some food for thought.
+Iceland is an incredible country, so don’t be put off by the rumour that it’s really expensive – it is very much possible to experience Iceland on a budget!

-If you found this article useful, why not bookmark it, share it with friends, or pin it for later?
+If you found this Iceland on a budget article useful, why not bookmark it, share it with friends, or pin it for later?